rioos2/poochi/README.md

 Each package is built on the platform in Ubuntu Xenial using fpm.

-The gitpackager projectt fully utilizes GitLab CI.
-This means that each push to gitpackager repository will trigger a build in GitLab CI which will then create a package.
+The poochi projectt fully utilizes GitLab CI.
+This means that each push to poochi repository will trigger a build in GitLab CI which will then create a package.

 This remote is located on build.rioos.xyz.